226129/Ecommerce-/user_manual.md

     return self.product_name
 ```

-# Adding specific url based on the slug
+# Accessing specific url based on the slug
 1. In the urlpatterns of the file which holds all the app's views, follow the next sintaxis:
 ```python
 path('<slug:category_slug>', views.store, name='products_by_category')